isc-projects/kea/doc/sphinx/arm/hooks-rbac.rst

 -  ``access-control-lists``: the named access control list definitions (each definition is a single entry map; the name of the entry is the name of the access list, and the value is the specification).
+   Name can be used in other parts of configuration e.g. accept-commands.

 -  ``roles``: the role configurations.